guisopo/sweetScroll/README.md

 ## SweetScroll

-SweetScroll is a Javascript module to create an horizontal smooth scroll page with optianl CSS transform effects.
+SweetScroll is a Javascript module to create an horizontal smooth scrolling page with optional CSS transform effects on each children item from the main section.
 It uses the __Intersction Observer API__ to animate just the items that are visible in the viewport.

 ![alt text](https://raw.githubusercontent.com/guisopo/sweetScroll/main/src/images/screenshot.png "Slider screenshot")